Mejikan/TwitchSniper/README.md

 * Search Twitch for streams/channels
 * Control the results per page and navigate using pagination
 * Go to stream/channel page by clicking on result
-* Responsive, for the most part, without relying on any CSS frameworks like Bootstrap
+* Responsive and clean, for the most part, without relying on any CSS frameworks like Bootstrap
-* Simple and clean

 This application was built using:
-* EmberJS
+* EmberJS 2.12.0
 * SASS
 * Ember Font Awesome Add-on (for the two pagination icons)